 Note: Unfortunately, In the latest version of Windows 10.
-Microsoft removed “manage WiFi settings” option.
+Microsoft removed the “manage WiFi settings” option.
 That’s why we can’t access WiFi sense.
-So, if you’re on latest version Windows, then try next solution.
+So, if you’re on the latest version of Windows, then try the next solution.

 What is WiFi Sense?.